-Upon David's discharge from the army, the Sculls moved to Boston, where David was a salesman for the the newly-emerging plastics industry.
-After three years, the couple returned to Silver Spring, Elizabeth's hometown, in 1948.
-David became active in the field of real estate and founded Sterling and Scull, Inc., a firm specializing in commercial leasing, and, with his wife, became increasingly active in the community.
-In 1952, David revived the moribund Montgomery County Community Chest charity.
+Upon David Scull's discharge from the army, the Sculls moved to Boston, where David Scull was a salesman for the the newly-emerging plastics industry.
+After three years, the couple returned to Silver Spring, Elizabeth Scull's hometown, in 1948.
+David Scull became active in the field of real estate and founded Sterling and Scull, Inc., a firm specializing in commercial leasing, and, with his wife, became increasingly active in the community.
+In 1952, David Scull revived the moribund Montgomery County Community Chest charity.
 Two years later, he ran unsuccessfully as a Republican candidate for the Montgomery County Council.
 This campaign initiated the long political careers of David and Elizabeth Scull.
-For Elizabeth, joining the Republican Party was a bold step away from her influential Democratic family.
+For Elizabeth Scull, joining the Republican Party was a bold step away from her influential Democratic family.

 After the failure of his congressional campaign, David and Elizabeth Scull increasingly devoted attention to social causes.
-Together they worked to secure decent housing for a small African-American enclave in Montgomery County, Tobytown, and organized Emergency Homes, Inc., to provide temporary housing for the needy.
-Still, Scull saw politics as the best method of achieving the changes he thought were necessary.
+Together they worked to secure decent housing for a small African American enclave in Montgomery County, Tobytown, and organized Emergency Homes, Inc., to provide temporary housing for those in need.
+Still, David Scull saw politics as the best method of achieving the changes he thought were necessary.
 He was elected to the Montgomery County Council in 1966 and was soon appointed chairman.
-Scull led bipartisan efforts to improve zoning and housing laws and consistently favored regional approaches to urban problems.
+David Scull led bipartisan efforts to improve zoning and housing laws and consistently favored regional approaches to urban problems.
 In 1967, he led a successful fight to enact a county-wide open housing law, the first such suburban measure in the United States.
-The Scull family was harassed by those who opposed David's positions; opponents of his strong civil rights position made angry and obscene telephone calls to the Sculls' home and fired gunshots at David's business.
+The Scull family was harassed by those who opposed David Scull's positions; opponents of his strong civil rights position made angry and obscene telephone calls to the Sculls' home and fired gunshots at David Scull's business.
 Sadly, soon after David Scull's election as president of the Metropolitan Washington Council of Governments, his life was cut short by a sudden heart attack in the Montgomery County Council chambers on January 23, 1968.